peteri/CirtechCPM/DiskImages/README.md

 Patched Utility disk for 128K Apple //e systems.

 ## AppleWinBoot.hdv
 Bootable CP/M plus image for AppleWin with fixed 16MB HDD size firmware.
 Contains both the Cirtech system and utilities disk content.
 This relies on the AppleWin autoextend HDV image logic, it will not work with mame.
+Will need -harddisknumblocks 32767 for versions with AppleWin PR1272 merged.

 **NOTE: Disk A is the hard drive when booting from this image, B is drive 1, C is drive 2 for the Disk II drives.**